dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2650: Life sentences serve as just alternatives to the death penalty.
+### T2650: Life imprisonment without parole is more just and effective than the death penalty.

 |Support|
 |---|